SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 Neither of these solutions met the needs of our busy web development house.
 So we set out to build a more integrated, flexible and reliable approach to developing rich web applications.

-This current release is the result of a decade of development and the experience of over 100 commercial projects.
-Agile Toolkit is mature, production-ready software.
+Though our experience of over 100 commercial projects, Agile Toolkit has evolved into a mature, production-ready development tool.

 ## What Benefits Does Agile Toolkit Deliver?